 Please take a moment to view NY State's plan for the Every Student Succeeds Act.

-The food service department has recently updated its website.
-Through the new site you can learn about pre-payment options, view menus, access the district wellness policy, nutrition information and fitness tips.
-You can visit the site here or via the Food Service icon in the black icon ribbon above to the right.
+The food service department has recently updated its Food and Nutrition website.
+Through the site you can learn about pre-payment options, view menus, access the district wellness policy, nutrition information and fitness tips.
+You can also visit the site via the Food Service icon in the black icon ribbon above to the right.